opencloudtool/opencloudtool/README.md

 # Open Cloud Tool

-A tool to hide the complexity of the cloud
+A tool to hide the complexity of the cloud.

 ## High Level Design